Daniel-Hinz/Daniel-Hinz/README.md

 # Hello I'm Daniel Hinz 👋

 I'm a senior studying Computer Science who's looking to start a career in Web Development.
-I have been programming for 5 years now and have become very confident with languages such as HTML, CSS, JavaScript, and Java.
-In addition, I have become proficient in other languages such as C++, PHP, Python and SQL.
+I have been programming for 5 years now and have become very confident with languages such as HTML, CSS, JavaScript, Java, and SQL.
+In addition, I have become very familiar with various libraries and frameworks such as Bootstrap, React, jQuery, Handlebars, and Less.

 Currently, I'm working as a Software Engineering Intern at Arizent!